 Antigua Guatemala

-For most people, Antigua is their first stop in Guatemala.
+For most people, Antigua is the first stop on the Guatemala tourist trail.
 It’s one of the most touristic cities in Guatemala, it has easy (ish) access to the country’s only proper international airport (technically Flores Airport is international too, but they only fly to and from the south of Mexico).
 It’s considered one of the safest cities in Guatemala.
 There isn’t anywhere in Guatemala that I’d say it’s safe to walk alone at night and Antigua is no exception to that rule, unless perhaps you’re going just a block or two right in the city centre.

 I spent plenty of time walking around the city centre alone (as a very European-looking woman) during the daytime and I felt perfectly safe, even alone in the central market.